 However, the further a subject goes in his actions and decisions, in his inadequacy (in the sense of deviation from the PLR) in relation to the current state of his habitat, the stronger, more dramatic is the correction of this inadequacy back "into the mainstream" of the PLR as a result of a statistically large number of decision-making.
-That is why stabilising feedback mechanisms are most important for self-preservation of the human as a system.
+That is why the stabilising adaptation mechanism is the most important for self-preservation of the human as a system.

-Glossary
+Glossary 5

 Term Definition Basic notions of system theory by A. Uemov [2], necessary for reading this work system any given entity, on which a relation , possessing an arbitrarily taken certain property , is implemented.
-Or equivalently: any given entity, on which some properties , being in an arbitrarily taken certain relation , are implemented. system-constituting concept 58 apriori given system-constituting property or relation ; dependent on this, system-constituting concept is attributive or relational one, resp. structural factor 59 A set of properties and relations that suffices the given system-constituting concept.
-Structural factor can be relational one (in the case of the attributive concept) and attributive one (in the case of the relational concept). system substrate 60 a carrier of relational or attributive structure.
-Other bas ic notions necessary for reading this work existential triad set of {substrate, property, relation} that is necessary for creating a system based on this set.
+Or equivalently: any given entity, on which some properties , being in an arbitrarily taken certain relation , are implemented. system-constituting concept apriori given system-constituting property or relation ; dependent on this, system-constituting concept is attributive or relational one, resp. structural factor A set of properties and relations that suffices the given system-constituting concept.
+Structural factor can be relational one (in the case of the attributive concept) and attributive one (in the case of the relational concept). system substrate a carrier of relational or attributive structure.
+Other bas sic notions necessary for reading this work existential triad set of {substrate, property, relation} that is necessary for creating a system based on this set.
 An existential triad is sufficient for the creation of a system with its corresponding system-constituting concept , if the "relation" in this triad - is fundamentally stochastic , and - statistically obeys a certain law (in the general case - the PLR - the Principle of Least Resources Consumption).
-The evolution of this system follows the character of the "relation" in the existential triad. information a change in the degree of uncertainty the principle of least resources consumption (PLR) The principle of dynamics of development of any system that consists in the fact that a system at transition from state A to state B implements in statistical average such way of transition from A to B, at which the "resource" of the system is consumed at the least.
+The evolution of this system follows the character of the "relation" in the existential triad. universal existential pentad A form necessary and sufficient to describe the abstract structure of any system (and thus any observable entity) regardless of the content and purpose of that system and the principles governing that system.
+The universal existential pentad is the whole schema itself,

-the original term by Uemov: 'системообразующий концепт' the original term by Uemov: 'структурный фактор' the original term by Uemov: 'субстрат системы'
+&lt;sup>77 the original term by Uemov: 'системообразующий концепт' the original term by Uemov: 'структурный фактор' the original term by Uemov: 'субстрат системы'